 Getting adequate rest is important.
-Yes I can hear you, how do you rest with a new baby or toddler?
+Yes, I can hear you, how do you rest with a new baby or toddler?
 It can be a challenge, a big obstacle on your journey.
-Yet making sure that you make time for rest is vital, as lack of sleep and exhaustion can impact emotional wellbeing and be a major trigger for those suffering with birth trauma.
+Yet making sure that you make time for rest is vital, as lack of sleep and exhaustion can impact emotional well-being and be a major trigger for those suffering from birth trauma.

-It may mean asking others for help, or letting the house go un-dusted.
-It may mean looking for ways to have small amounts of time to yourself or adjusting the family schedule to allow for some ‘down time’.
+It may mean asking others for help or letting the house go un-dusted.
+It may mean looking for ways to have small amounts of time to yourself or adjusting the family schedule to allow for some ‘downtime’.
 Rest will also be different for each person.
 Rest may be actual sleeping, or it may be doing an activity you enjoy.
-It may be time chatting with a friend, going for a walk or even just a cup of tea and a nice piece of cake.
+It may be time chatting with a friend, go for a walk or even just a cup of tea and a nice piece of cake.
 The point is it does not matter what you do to rest, only that you do it.

 Sometimes the damage suffered at birth can be long lasting.
-It is important that you get the help and treatment you need in order for the damage to be corrected or managed.
+You must get the help and treatment you need for the damage to be corrected or managed.
 This can be hard when feeling traumatised and emotionally scarred.
 It is an important part of your healing and may need specialist support emotionally for you to manage.
 Do not allow yourself to be dismissed if you seek help for your physical recovery.

 Acknowledge your feelings

 One of the hardest aspects of Birth Trauma is the acknowledgement of your feelings around your experience.
-Not only is it difficult to really accept your feelings but it maybe that those around you, while well meaning, may encourage you to ‘move on’, ‘to get over it’ or ‘be positive’.
+Not only is it difficult to accept your feelings but it may be that those around you, while well-meaning, may encourage you to ‘move on’, ‘to get over it’ or ‘be positive’.